Managed connectors in Azure Logic Apps

-Managed connectors provide ways for you to access other services and systems where built-in triggers and actions aren't available.
+Managed connectors provide ways for you to access other services and systems where built-in connectors aren't available.
 You can use these triggers and actions to create workflows that integrate data, apps, cloud-based services, and on-premises systems.
-Compared to built-in triggers and actions, these connectors are usually tied to a specific service or system such as Azure Blob Storage, Office 365, SQL, Salesforce, or SFTP servers.
+Different from built-in connectors, managed connectors are usually tied to a specific service or system such as Office 365, SharePoint, Azure Key Vault, Salesforce, Azure Automation, and so on.
 Managed by Microsoft and hosted in Azure, managed connectors usually require that you first create a connection from your workflow and authenticate your identity.
-Both recurrence-based and webhook-based triggers are available, so if you use a recurrence-based trigger, review the Recurrence behavior overview.

 Azure Service Bus

 Manage asynchronous messages, sessions, and topic subscriptions with the most commonly used connector in Logic Apps.

 Connect to your Azure Storage account so that you can create, update, query, and manage tables.